sdcondon/sdcondon/README.md

 Hi there! 👋

 I'm a professional developer hailing from London in the UK.
 C# is my go-to language these days (though I am starting to make an attempt to get back into C++).
 My day job typically involves fairly standard enterprise back-end rigamarole - Web APIs, messaging, cloud platforms, databases, and such.
 My personal time interests tend to be a little more algorithmic in nature, as is hopefully evidence by the repos you'll find here.
-Here's a somewhat categorised overview of the most interesting public ones:
+Below, you will find a somewhat categorised overview of the most interesting public ones.

 ### Testing